-On the next screen, I enter the credentials that will be used to connect with the Database Instance.
-I select the Default Encryption Key and my sample DB Instance.
-I click “Next” to move to the next step.
+On the next screen, enter the Amazon RDS database credentials that will be used to connect with the Amazon RDS database instance.
+Select the Encryption Key and the Amazon RDS DB Instance.
+Then click “Next” to move to the next step.

-Next, I enter the Secret Name of my choice e.g. BlogDemoSecret and enter a Description.
-I also add a Tag to the secret and click on “Replicate secret to other regions” under “Replicate Secret - optional” section.
+Next, enter the Secret Name of your choice and enter a Description.
+You can also add a Tag and Resource Permissions to the secret.
+Click on “Replicate secret to other regions” under “Replicate Secret - optional” section.

-I select the Replica Region - “US West (Oregon) us-west-2” from the AWS Region drop down list and select the “Default” Encryption Key for storing my secret in the Replica Region.
+Select the Replica Region - “US West (Oregon) us-west-2” from the AWS Region drop down list and select the “Default” Encryption Key for storing your secret in the Replica Region.

-I click “Next” to move to the next steps.
+Click “Next” to move to the next steps.

 Next is the “Configure Rotation” section.
 For this Demo I choose not to enable rotation so I select “Disable automatic rotation” radio button.
 However, if you want to enable Rotation you can choose to Enable automatic rotation by following the guidance mentioned in the User Guide.
 When you enable rotation in the Primary Region, any changes to the secret from the rotation process are also replicated to the Replica Region.

-I click “Next” and move to the Review screen.
-Here I can see the summary of the secret configuration including the Secret Replication configuration.
+Click “Next” and move to the Review screen.
+Here you can see the summary of the secret configuration including the Secret Replication configuration.

-I scroll down the screen and click “Store”.
+Scroll down the screen and click “Store”.

-On top of the screen, I see two banners providing status on:
+On top of the screen, you will see two banners providing status on:

 Creation of the secret in the Primary Region